 Alexander Litvinenko: Murdered by Radiation

-Alexander Litvinenko was an officer with the Federal Security Service (known by its Russian acronym as FSB) of the Russian Federation, formerly the KGB.
+Alexander Litvinenko was an officer with the Federal Security Service (known by its Russian initials as FSB) of the Russian Federation, formerly the KGB.
 The main focus of his work was organized crime.
 In 1998, he and some fellow officers accused their superiors of ordering the killing of Boris Berezovsky, a leading businessman and opponent of Russian President Vladimir Putin.

 The accusation led to arrests and intimidation and Litvinenko fled with his family to London, England, where he was granted asylum.
 He made his living as a journalist and consultant to the British intelligence services.

 In two books he accused Vladimir Putin of organizing the staging of terror attacks to enhance his election chances and of ordering the October 2006 murder of journalist Anna Politkovskaya.